keelan542/pathways/README.md

 ## Usage

-Edit the dictionary named pes as required and run the pathways.py script.
+Add any number of PES dictionaries to the array named pes at the bottom of pathways.py and run as a script.

 ## Example Output